Student Rules and Regulations

 This authority will only be carried out once all reasonable attempts to consult with Human Resources (HR), with Campus Services and with the Students’ Union have been exhausted, and will only be considered if one or more of the following criteria apply;

-1. That there has been a contravention of the University’s Dignity and Respect policies;
+1. That there has been a contravention of the University’s Rules, Regulations and Policies;

 2. That the safety and wellbeing of the speaker, attendees or those in the vicinity has been compromised;

 3. That there has been an environmental or infrastructure emergency, e.g. adverse weather or utilities failure.